Celest151/sportbuk/README.md

 SPORTBUK is a football clothing and equipment catalog built as a Web Application course project.
 It uses a React, TypeScript, and Vite customer frontend with a Node.js, Express, Mongoose, and MongoDB backend.

-> Frontend rebuild status: the previous vanilla app is archived at `frontend-legacy/`.
+> **Status: Under production.** This project is still being developed and is not production-ready.
+Customer checkout is not available in the active storefront.

 Active customer and admin experiences live in `frontend/`.
+The former vanilla frontend is archived locally as `frontend-legacy/` and is excluded from this repository, along with `slides/`.

 ## Current Scope